tiinasip/AI_idea/README.md

 Final project for the Building AI course

 ## Summary
 A camera is capturing a conveyor belt at a store's checkout in real-time.
-The viewer sees more information about the products and also the AI's forecast, what's coming next.
+The viewer sees more information about the products and also the AI's prediction, what's coming next.
 The viewer sees from the screen statistics how AI learns.

 The idea combines slow TV and AI.
 It is oddly relaxing just to watch products moving on the belt, as described here [Livelähetys Prisman kassahihnalta nousi hitiksi](https://www.is.fi/viihde/art-2000005268226.html).
 On the other hand, AI is a hot topic, but not many understand how it works.
-This is an opportunity to bring it closer to mass audience.
+This is an opportunity to bring it closer to mass audience and visualize, how the products we buy reveal our attitudes and actions.

 ## Background
+Solution is for fun.
+Users are people who have been interested in other similar shows (Prisma checkout, Norwegian train routes, fireplace videos) and would like to either just watch the screen or also play.
+The Checkout AI Fun would give many lively conversation topics at the parties and other gatherings.